Written By: Insperity

 This younger manager-tenured employee dynamic can result in tension between the two parties when:

-- Don’t rely on stereotypes or make assumptions about others based on their age (or tenure)
+Don’t rely on stereotypes or make assumptions about experienced employees based on their age (or tenure)

 But be careful about falling into the trap of pigeon-holing the more mature employees:

-Perpetuating stereotypes or making (erroneous) assumptions about your employees’ capabilities and desires can hurt your relationship with employees and negatively impact their career.
+Perpetuating stereotypes or making (erroneous) assumptions about your employees’ capabilities and desires can hurt your relationship with employees and negatively impact their careers.

 Although your title does carry authority, you still have to earn the respect of your team.
 To earn their respect, you must first demonstrate respect for them.